DSEAframework/ucx_multirail/Readme.md

 ## Overview

-**UCX_MULTIRAIL** is a proof-of-concept demonstrating multi-rail communication using the Unified Communication X (UCX) framework across multiple GPUs and nodes.
-It showcases how a single message can be split and transmitted over multiple communication rails to increase effective bandwidth and overall throughput.
+**UCX_MULTIRAIL** is a proof-of-concept demonstrating multi-rail communication using the Unified Communication X (UCX) framework across multiple GPU nodes.
+It showcases how a single message can be split and transmitted over multiple network interface cards (communication rails) to increase effective bandwidth and overall throughput.

 ## Concept

 Multi-rail communication is achieved by dividing a message buffer into multiple chunks and distributing them across multiple GPUs using `cudaMemcpy()`.
 Each chunk is transmitted via a distinct UCX endpoint, enabling parallel communication.
-On the receiving side, chunks are gathered from the respective GPUs and reassembled into the original message buffer.
+On the receiving side, chunks are gathered from the respective GPUs and reassembled into on final receiving message buffer.

 The project supports: